Introduction to Jaywalking

 Jaywalking is a crime you may have already committed without even realizing it.
 By understanding the definition of jaywalking and California’s jaywalking laws, especially the recent legislative changes brought about by the Freedom to Walk Act, you can keep yourself, other pedestrians, and drivers safe on the road.
 Let our pedestrian accident law firm explain.

-Jaywalking is defined as the act of crossing a street illegally, for example by walking outside marked or designated cross-walks.
-It is considered reckless or negligent behavior as it demonstrates a disregard for the law and general safety of others.
+Jaywalking is defined as the act of crossing a street illegally, for example by walking outside marked or designated crosswalks.
+It is considered reckless or negligent behavior as it demonstrates a disregard for the law and the general safety of others.

 Always remember to obey traffic laws when on foot to mitigate the risk of an accident occurring.
-Never cross the street outside of cross-walks.
-Similarly, never cross a cross-walk if a light flashes “do not walk”.
+Never cross the street outside of crosswalks.
+Similarly, never cross a crosswalk if a light flashes “do not walk”.
 Be sure to wait for the sign to change.
 It’s smart to walk on designated sidewalks and pathways designed to keep foot travelers safe.
-Your life and the life of the drivers around you may depend on it.
+Your life and the lives of the drivers around you may depend on it.

 What is Jaywalking?

 Jaywalking is the act of crossing a roadway at a place other than a crosswalk or intersection, often in violation of pedestrian traffic laws.
+Pedestrians crossing streets in non-designated areas must balance their rights with the responsibilities that come with this freedom.
 In California, jaywalking is defined as crossing the street outside of a crosswalk when there is an adjoining intersection controlled by a traffic signal device or police officers.
 According to California Vehicle Code Section 21955, pedestrians are prohibited from crossing the road between two adjacent intersections controlled by traffic signals unless they use a marked crosswalk.
 This means that if you are between two intersections with traffic signals, you must use the crosswalks at those intersections to cross the street legally.
 Understanding and adhering to these traffic laws is crucial for pedestrian safety and reducing pedestrian accidents.

 What Are California’s Jaywalking Laws?